argoproj/argo-cd/README.md

 ![Argo CD Architecture](docs/argocd_architecture.png)

+Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a git commit.
+See [tracking strategies](docs/tracking_strategies.md) for additional details about the different tracking strategies available.

 Argo CD is implemented as a kubernetes controller which continuously monitors running applications and compares the current, live state against the desired target state (as specified in the git repo).
 A deployed application whose live state deviates from the target state is considered out-of-sync.